Common name(s)

 Size

-Maximum disc width 47cm.
-Disc width at birth approximately 17cm.
+Maximum disc width approximately 50cm.

 Habitat